TonyM-Analyst/TonyM-Analyst/README.md

-- 👋 Hi, I’m @TonyM-Analyst, I have taken some advanced courses on Python and Javascript and am now committted to improving speed with minimal errors.
+- 👋 Hi, I’m @TonyM, I'm a Jr. Software Engineer and mainly work on React Full Stack Applications using Flask and PostGres.
-- 👀 I’m interested in ...
-Machine Learning, AI/LLM
+- 👀 I’m interested in ... becoming an expert in Javascript, learning more about data visualization strategy
 - 🌱 I’m currently learning ...
-React API, Gradio, Docker, flask, Python, Javascript, Matplotlib
+React, FastAPI, Psql(pgadmin), Docker, flask, Python(PolyMorphism), Javascript